 So you want a career in Digital Marketing but don’t know where to start?
 Or perhaps you think it sounds appealing but have tons of digital marketing questions?
 Look no further!
 We’ve got all the answers.
 There are so many career paths in digital marketing that you can take.

-My name’s Sophie and I’m the Digital Marketing Executive for clockworkTalent, specialist Digital Marketing recruiters.
-I am a recent graduate; I studied a BA in Photography and an MA in Graphic Design.
+As a recent graduate; gaining a BA in Photography and an MA in Graphic Design.
 I would have loved to have been exposed to more information about where I could go post-graduation or even earlier.
 My ultimate reasoning behind this blog is to make sure that you know there are plenty of opportunities waiting in the universe of digital marketing (regardless of whether you have a degree or not).

 First and foremost, when I say the universe of digital marketing, it’s no exaggeration.
 This industry is constantly changing, evolving, and demanding new talent in brand new job opportunities.
 Personally, I have been blown away by the number of different job roles that I have watched pass through clockworkTalent’s doors.
 I feel as though I have so much more insight into the gigantic umbrella industry of digital marketing now that I understand the roles people play in the creation and optimisation of it all, and so I’m writing this to share it with you!